An introduction to 2d conformal field theory: Introduction

 This beta-function shows the coupling constant decreases as we increase the energy.
 Such theory is \textbf{asymptotic free}.
 The above two examples show how the theory depends on the length scale through quantum effects.
 However, if $\beta=0$, the theory is scale-invariant, \textit{i.e.} the couplings are fixed under RG flow.
 The coupling constant $g^*$ with $\beta(g^*)=0$ is called \textbf{Wilson-Fisher fixed point}, and the theory at the fixed point is believed to have conformal symmetry.
 Therefore, conformal field theories appear at special points in the parameter spaces of quantum field theories, and they play an important role in understanding families of quantum field theories.

 As we will see below, conformal field theories have more enhanced symmetries than general quantum field theories.
 Moreover, 2d CFTs are special because conformal symmetry becomes infinite-dimensional.
 In this lecture, we will study 2d CFTs by making full use of an infinite-dimensional symmetry.
-However, even in higher dimensions, conformal symmetries are so powerful that they provide great insights into QFTs.
-Moreover, if a CFT is endowed with enough supersymmetry, it is so much under control that a recent study reveals some aspects of QFTs without Lagrangian description.
+Nonetheless, even in higher dimensions, conformal symmetries are incredibly powerful, offering profound insights into QFTs.
+Furthermore, if a CFT is endowed with sufficient supersymmetry, it becomes tractable, so recent studies have revealed aspects of QFTs lacking a Lagrangian description.